 Membership

-The club may consist of Honorary, Junior, and Ordinary Members.
-Junior Members SHALL NOT be entitled to vote at any meeting or to engage in the management or control of the Club.
+The club may consist of Honorary, Junior, Ordinary and Associate Members.
+Junior Members & Associate Members SHALL NOT be entitled to vote at any meeting or to engage in the management or control of the Club.

 Honorary membership shall be open to all persons who have rendered exceptional services to the club or to the game.
 They may be elected for life or any defined period, and they shall NOT be obliged to pay any membership/subscription.
 Honorary Members shall have all the privileges of Full Members.

 Junior membership shall be open to all persons under eighteen years of age

+Associate Members is open to persons over 18 years of age and is intended for those who wish to use the club facilities.
+Their membership shall run on a yearly basis expiring at the end of July each year.

 Ordinary Members of the Club shall be for a period of NOT more